 Monsteras can tolerate between 30 minutes and a couple of hours of the direct morning sun.
 This means you don't have to be scared of the sun hitting its leaves, but I wouldn't recommend it because you will have to give it more attention because since you have to keep the soil moist at all cost.

-Monstera Peru survives in low light conditions but it doesn't grow much.
-Remember that low-light doesn't mean without light.
+Monstera Peru survives in low light conditions but it doesn't grow much, but remember that low-light doesn't mean without light.
+You can also make your monstera grow fast by providing a growing light for plants.

 If you placed your monstera in bright light but indirect light, and it's not too hot, you'll find yourself watering your monstera about once or twice a week.
 Make sure you're using a well-draining soil so it doesn't get too compact after watering a few times.